Mia Kindergartens

 Nutrition

-Eat Healthy, Be Active, Learn with Fun!
-At Mia Kindergartens, a child not only eats seasonal and natural food prepared in our kitchen but also saviors & learns what he “eats” in school or sometimes in the street market as he/she gains life-long healthy eating habits.
-Our students learn seasonal fruits and vegetables that are beneficial and their health.
-Our chef follows a health-conscious menu for mental & physical development of our children.
-Sugar and white flour are strictly avoided.
-Whole wheat flour bread, bakery products and yoghurt are produced in our school facilities.
-All ingredients are carefully selected from natural products.
-ISO 22000 Food Safety Management System is applied at all Mia Kindergartens.
+At MIA Kindergartens, a child not only eats seasonal and natural meals prepared in our kitchen, but also learns "what they eat" — sometimes in the kitchen, sometimes at the local market — and acquires lifelong healthy eating habits along the way.
+They learn about seasonal fruits and vegetables and what is beneficial or harmful for their health.
+Our chef follows a specially designed menu for the health and development of our children.
+Sugar and white flour are not used.
+Whole wheat bread, baked goods, and yoghurt are produced in our school.
+All foods are carefully selected from natural products.
+The ISO 22000 Food Safety Management System is applied at all our schools.

 Security